TomasTomecek/pretty-git-prompt/README.md

 ![Preview of pretty-git-prompt](/data/example.png)

+Features:

+ * You are able to display values such as:
+   * git repository state (resolving `merge` conflict, interactive `rebase`, ...)
+   * Current branch name.
+   * Count of changed, newly-added, staged, conflicting files.
+ * You can track divergence against arbitrary branches.
+ * Every value in output can be fully configured via a config file.
+ * Sample configuration files feature colors
+ * The tool supports `zsh` and `bash`.
+ * The tool is written in Rust programming language and is delivered as a single statically-linked binary.

 ## Development status

-I would like to produce the first official 0.1.0 release, but there are still some issues I need to clear out.
-So use at your own risk.
+The tool is ready for use.

-## How can I try this?
+## How can I try this out?

+Very easily!
+You don't need to install pretty-git-prompt if you just want to see it in action.
+There is a make target which launches docker container with whole environment set up.

-Very easily, actually!
-It just takes some time to prepare it (create build environment, compile the tool, run the demo).
+It just takes some time to prepare the environment (create build environment, compile the tool, run the demo).

 Just clone this git repository